By: Rebecca Mason, RDN

 Many of us enjoy a salty snack on occasion, but skip the chips and try edamame.
 A 1 1/8 cup serving of edamame pods has fewer calories and 8 less grams of fat than just one ounce of potato chips.
 You’ll also be consuming 9 grams of fiber and 11 grams of protein, making it the perfect snack to power your family through a busy day of holiday festivities.

 Snack mix is a mainstay on the holiday table, but unfortunately, traditional snack mix can pack 150 calories in just one half-cup serving.
 Make a healthier mix and try this apple pie popcorn.
 A three-cup serving of popcorn contains just 93 calories, and by adding a few simple ingredients, you’ll serve a flavorful, filling and lower-calorie treat.

 Filling up on veggies is a great way to increase your intake of fiber, vitamins and minerals, without loading up on calories.
 Increase your family’s vegetable intake and serve up a platter of salads on a stick before dinner.
 They’re fun to make and even more fun to eat.

 Making your holidays healthier doesn’t mean skipping out on all your favorite treats.
 Just make sure to enjoy them in moderation, and use these tips to enjoy a more nutritious and delicious holiday season

-About the Author: Rebecca Mason, RD, is a registered dietitian and Health and Wellness Coordinator in the Wellness Department at Priority Health.
+About the Author: Rebecca Mason, RDN, is a registered dietitian/nutritionist and product specialist in the Wellness Department at Priority Health.
 She is passionate about helping families and individuals improve their health through nutrition education and nutritious food access.
 Rebecca is certified in adult weight management and has a background in both clinical nutrition and wellness programming.